 Trademarks are a kind of copyright, but their purpose is more specific.
 Trademarks are intended to do what their name suggests: protect the “mark” of someone in their “trade.”
 Essentially, trademarks exist to protect logos, names, and all the other markers of a brand.
 You couldn’t trademark your app, per se, but you could trademark the name, the logo, or the app icon.

-So, you’re probably wondering: should I trademark my app name?
+So, should you trademark your app name?

 We feel about trademarks much the same way we feel about patents: there’s nothing wrong with it.
 In many cases, it’s a good idea.
 But, honestly, it doesn’t matter that much.